-In Ohio, contractors face the need to obtain bonding with most cities, towns or villages for various needs.
-The State and Counties may also have their own bond requirements.
-And if that is not enough, unions may require a bond too.
+Contractors are mandated to obtain bonding with most cities, towns, or villages for various needs.
+The state and counties may also have their own bond requirements.
+And, if that is not enough, unions may require a bond too.

 Auto dealers, boat registration agents, remanufactured vehicle dealers, commercial drivers, and more need surety bonds to operate in various transportation industries.